CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 + If you are not using SSM parameters to store application settings then you will also need a properly formatted _[config.json](#configjson)_ file.

 ### Installing the FIG detections SQS queue
+FIG leverages AWS Simple Queue Service to handle message queuing for detections identified by the CrowdStrike Falcon API.
+This allows for signicant scaling capacity without impacting the size of the FIG service application instance and provides a secure mechanism for delivering these detections from our AWS EC2 instance over to our AWS Lambda function.

+Two queues will be created as part of this deployment, a primary detections queue, and a dead-letter queue for malformed message traffic.

 #### Creating the dead-letter queue (DLQ)
+The dead-letter queue is the repository for messages received by our primary queue that are either malformed or incapable of being handled.
+Messages arrive in this queue after first failing processing within our primary detection queue.
+Messages retained in the dead-message queue are available for up to 7 days after failing.
+(This setting can be changed within the dead-letter queue message retention configuration.)

+The dead-letter queue can have any name, and should have the following characteristics:
++ Type: __Standard__
++ Dead-letter queue: __Disabled__

+The following characteristics can be customized per deployment requirements:
++ Maximum message size: __256 KB__
++ Default visibility timeout: __30 Seconds__
++ Message retention period: __7 days__
++ Delivery delay: __0 Seconds__
++ Receive message wait time: __0 Seconds__

 #### Creating the main queue